-4.8.2.2 Resident companies
+4.9.2.2 Resident companies

-Belgian resident companies are not subject to Belgian corporate income tax on gains realised upon the disposal of shares of the Company provided that: (i) the Belgian resident company holds shares representing at least 10% of the share capital of the Company or a participation in the Company with an acquisition value of at least EUR 2,500,000and (ii) the shares have been held in full legal ownership for an uninterrupted period of at least one year.
+Belgian resident companies are not subject to Belgian corporate income tax on gains realised upon the disposal of Company's shares provided that the Conditions for the application of the Dividend Received Deduction regime are met.

-If condition (ii) is note met, the capital gains realised upon the disposal of Shares of the Company by a Belgian resident company are taxable at a separate corporate income tax rate of 25.5% (including the 2% crisis surcharge) and at the ordinary corporate income tax rate of 25% as of 2020 (i.e. financial years starting on or after 1 January 2020).
-If condition (i) is not met or none of the condition is met, the capital gains realised upon the disposal of shares in the Company will be taxable at the ordinary corporate income tax rate as applicable in the relevant financial yearelgian resident companies are not subject to Belgian capital gains taxation on gains realized upon the disposal of shares of the Company provided that: (i) the Belgian resident company holds shares representing at least 10% of the share capital of the Company or a participation in the Company with an acquisition value of at least EUR 2,500,000 (it being understood that only one out of the two tests must be satisfied); (ii) the Article 203 BITC Taxation Condition is satisfied and (iii) the shares have been held in full legal ownership for an uninterrupted period of at least one year.
+If the shares have not been held in full legal ownership for an uninterrupted period of at least one year but the other Conditions for the application of the Dividend Received Deduction regime are met, the capital gains realised upon the disposal of Company's shares by a Belgian resident company are taxable at a separate corporate income tax rate of 25.5% (including the 2% crisis surcharge) and at the ordinary corporate income tax rate of 25% as of 2020 (i.e. financial years starting on or after 1 January 2020).

+If one or more of the Conditions for the application of the Dividend Received Deduction regime (other than the one-year minimum holding period condition) are not met, the capital gains realised upon the disposal of shares in the Company will be taxable at the ordinary corporate income tax rate as applicable in the relevant financial year (the standard corporate income tax rate can be further reduced on the first EUR 100,000 of yearly taxable profits for small companies if conditions are met (see above)).